Interacting systems of infinite spiking neurons with weights beyond uniform summability: Abstract

 \section{Abstract}

-We study conditions that allow infinite systems of interacting chains with memory of variable length to go beyond the usual Dobrushin condition.
-Then, we derive an analytical characterisation of the invariant state based on Replica Mean Field limits.
-As a result we extend the Galves-L\"ocherbach model beyond the restrictive Dobrushin condition of the model.
+We consider an infinite system of spiking neurons with a drift and both excitatory and inhibitory connections.
+We study conditions for non-explosiveness and the uniqueness of the invariant measure.
+In particular, we examine conditions that allow this infinite interacting system to go beyond the usual interactions of uniformly summable weights.
+As a result, we extend the Galves-L\"ocherbach model beyond the restrictive uniform summability of the model.